22. AGX Vehicle

 agxUtil::setBodyMaterial( wheel->getRigidBody(), wheelMaterial );

-Note that we’re separating ground, wheel and track materials.
-Normally it’s enough to use the default friction model for the contacts between the track nodes and the wheels, but if the wheels doesn’t respond enough to the friction, a simplified direct track friction model can be used:
+Note that we are separating ground, wheel, and track materials.
+Normally, it is enough to use the default friction model for contacts between the track nodes and the wheels, but if the wheels do not respond strongly enough to friction, a simplified direct track friction model can be used:

 #include <agxVehicle/TrackFrictionModels.h>